we can help your staff cope with a world defined by constant change

 Improv players are comfortable existing within uncertainty: when they go on stage they simply have no idea what suggestions the audience will throw at them.
 There is no script.
 The show is different every time.

-But improv performers thrive in this ambiguity, seeing uncertainty as an adventure to be embraced, rather than a circumstance to be feared.
+But improv performers thrive in this, seeing uncertainty as an adventure to be embraced, rather than a circumstance to be feared.
 And that is probably the most helpful part of the improv philosophy: always seeing opportunities to be taken, rather than problems to be escaped from.

-Improv players believe in the philosophy that “everything is an offer”, that is, every new bit of information or feedback that the environment throws up is potentially the start of something amazing.
-They see these opportunities by cultivating awareness: being present in the moment, listening actively, rather than being “stuck in their pre-existing plans.
+Improv players believe in the philosophy that “everything is an offer”, that is, every new bit of information or feedback that the environment throws up is creative fuel.
+They see these opportunities by cultivating awareness: being present in the moment.
+That is, by listening actively, rather than being stuck in their pre-existing plans.

 The trouble is, we can be blinded by the status-quo.
 The ‘but we’ve always done it like this’ mindset boxes in our perception, and means we miss both threats and opportunities.